 This Keto Salmon Quiche is made with leftover baked salmon, eggs, cheese, and a super flaky low carb crust.
-The filling is a breeze to make, so this quiche one of those extremely easy and tasty keto recipes.
+The filling is a breeze to make, so this quiche is one of those extremely easy and tasty keto recipes.

 The crust for this keto quiche is simple to make.
 It’s buttery, yet crispy on the edges and soft enough to make it easy to serve.